Can’t get to England? Why not make your own crunchy beer battered fish and homemade “chips” (french fries) for dinner, in the comfort of your home!

 Prepare The Potatoes For Frying

 Peel the potatoes, then cut them into sticks for the “chips” (fries).
-Pat them dry with paper towels.
+Pat them very dry with paper towels, trying to absorb as much moisture as possible.

 Prep The Fish for Frying

-All the pieces of fish are lightly coated in a flour/salt/pepper mixture and then set aside, while the batter is being made.
+Lightly coat all the pieces of fish in a flour/salt/pepper mixture and then set them aside to rest, while you mix the batter.

-Cook the battered fish pieces in HOT oil (350 degrees) for 7-8 minutes until golden brown and crispy on all sides.
+Cook the battered fish pieces in HOT oil (350°F) for 7-8 minutes until golden brown and crispy on all sides.
+It is very important for the oil to be at the temperature before adding the fish.

-Put the fries back into the hot oil (after removing the fish), and cooked again.
-This time they are cooked for 3-4 minutes until they’re nice and crispy.
+Put the half-cooked “chips” (fries) back into the 350°F. hot oil (after removing the fish).
+Cook them for an additional 3-4 minutes, until they’re golden brown and crispy.

 Time To Eat Some Beer Battered Fish And Chips!

 Okay… now the beer battered fish and chips are hot, and ready to gobble up!
-Grab some Malt Vinegar or tartar sauce to serve with the fish, and enjoy!
+Grab some Malt Vinegar or tartar sauce to serve with the fish.

-You can find all of my recipes in the Recipe Index, located at the top of the page.
-I have lots of great fish recipes you can check out, including:
+You can find ALL of my recipes in the Recipe Index, which is located at the top of the page.
+I have LOTS of absolutely delicious fish recipes you can check out, including:

 Facebook page: The Grateful Girl Cooks!